artefactual/atom-docs/user-manual/access-content/browse.rst

 be used as :term:`access points <access point>` associated with :term:`archival descriptions <archival description>`, and public users can browse terms and view :term:`published <published record>` descriptions associated with those terms as access points.

-To do so, click the Browse menu, then click either Subjects or Places.
+To do so, click the :term:`Browse menu`, then click either Subjects or Places.
 The following images and instructions will use examples from the Place browse page - however, the page types are exactly the same for the Subjects browse.
 Once clicked, a user will be redirected to a browse page.

 .. image:: images/browse-places-2.*
    :align: center